-- The wishes of the child if the child is of sufficient age and capacity to form an intelligent preference as to his or her custody.
+- The wishes of the child, if the child is of sufficient age and capacity to form an appropriate preference as to their custody.

-- Any nomination by a parent or a guardian for the child.
+- Nominations by a parent or a guardian for the child.

 - The level of conflict between the parents.